aenaumov/NoteKeeper/README.md

 Received JWT contains both access and refresh tokens.

 Example of request for receiving of all notes of user with id 2.
-Valid access token is sent in Bearer authorization header
+Valid access token is sent in Bearer authorization header.

 ```
 GET http://localhost:8080/notes/user/2